Qiang (historical people): Language

 The Qiang did not have surnames until the last few hundred years when they adopted Han Chinese surnames.
+Later in the Han dynasty, groups of people in the western part of Sichuan were mentioned in the Book of the Later Han as separate branches of the Qiang.
+A song from one of these groups, the "White Wolf" people, was transcribed in Chinese characters together with Chinese translation, and the language has since been identified as a Tibeto-Burman language.
+The Tangut language is also a branch of Tibeto-Burman, now argued to be part of the Horpa subgroup of West Gyalrongic.

 Culture

 The Silver Turtle Temple is a complex of Qiang temples dedicated to various gods consecrated in 2013–2014.
 Its three temples are dedicated to Yandi, Dayu and Li Yuanhao, the most important deities of the Qiang people.
 It is located on Qiangshan, in Qiang City, Mao County of Ngawa Tibetan and Qiang Autonomous Prefecture, in Sichuan.